 Check whether your provider candidate has any long-term relationships with major product-driven companies.

-Ask how long the company under consideration has been engaged in the provision of outsourced product development services.
-We believe that product development companies with no less than 5 years of experience in software product development should be given preference.
+Ask your provider candidate about how long they have been engaged in the provision of outsourced product development services for.
+We believe that preference should be given to product development companies with 5+ years of experience.

 Find out whether the IT company you are considering has any Scrum integration experience, associated with outsourced product development.